 Our story really begins in the 50s, when Rock and Roll merged with the willing-and-ready Baby Boom.
 Thousands of ears and eyes turned to the gyrations of Elvis Presley, Chuck Berry, Buddy Holly, and jukeboxes of others.
 They wanted their own culture, and Rock and Roll was it Daddy-O.

 But as the 60s evolved, so did radio listeners... great songs on Motown bought AM some time, but the audience wanted more than the limited and repetitive AM format.
-They also know there were albums out there filled with new music, just waiting to be discovered.
+They also knew there were albums out there filled with new music, just waiting to be discovered.

 Previously unused, FM radio stepped into this niche; offering longer cuts and more variety, all with a laid-back delivery.
 It caught on.